Chart Color Schemes

 Coogee - Clovelly's population is younger than the national pattern

 Coogee-Clovelly has a median age of 35 years, which is slightly younger than Greater Sydney's 37 years and the national average of 38 years.
-The 25-34 age group makes up 25.3% of the population, higher than Greater Sydney but lower than the national average of 14.5%.
-The 5-14 age group represents 8.4%, which is less prevalent compared to Greater Sydney.
-Between 2021 and present, the 15-24 age group has grown from 8.7% to 10.1%, while the 45-54 cohort has declined from 12.9% to 11.6%.
-The 5-14 age group also decreased from 9.6% to 8.4%.
+The 25-34 age group constitutes 25.3% of the population, higher than Greater Sydney's percentage but lower than the national average of 14.5%.
+The 5-14 age group makes up 8.4% of the population in Coogee-Clovelly.
+Between 2021 and the present, the 15-24 age group has increased from 8.7% to 10.1%, while the 45-54 age group has decreased from 12.9% to 11.6%.
+The 5-14 age group has also declined during this period, from 9.6% to 8.4%.
 By 2041, population forecasts indicate significant changes in Coogee-Clovelly's demographics.
 The 75-84 age cohort is projected to increase by 399 people (49%), from 815 to 1,215.
 Notably, the combined 65+ age groups will account for 58% of total population growth, reflecting the area's aging demographic profile.
-In contrast, both the 45-54 and 0-4 age groups are expected to see reduced numbers.
+Conversely, both the 45-54 and 0-4 age groups are expected to decrease in number.